 In this post, I will discuss how to create a simple bedtime routine that works for your family.
 We have 4 small children, so we totally know how it can get CRRAAAZY at bedtime!

-While I can’t promise to eliminate all bedtime drama at your house, having a bedtime routine in place (complete with a picture chart) can seriously help the little people in your life stay on task at bedtime.
+While I can’t promise to eliminate all bedtime drama at your house, having a consistent bedtime routine in place (complete with a simple picture chart) can seriously help the little people in your life stay on task at bedtime.

 We’re not aiming for perfection… we’re just trying to get from teeth brushing to pajamas without ending up tantruming on the trampoline in the backyard, ya know!? 🙂

 I’ve boiled it down to 5 steps that ANYONE can make work for his or her family!

 You have to figure out what exactly you want accomplished at bedtime.
 What do you want to be part of your bedtime routine?